vsrinivas/fuchsia/bin/test_runner/README.md

   - A map field where each key is the name of a directory on the Fuchsia system and each name value of the array is the name of a file on the host to be copied to that directory.
 The `copy` field is optional.
 If absent, the files currently on the device will be used.
+You must pass the --sync flag to `run_test` to cause the files to be copied.
+This does not work with qemu devices accessed with ipv4.